-In this study, we explore the use of social comparison theory as a natural mechanism to increase contributions to an online movie recommendation community by investigating the effects of social information on user behavior in an online field experiment.
-We find that, after receiving behavioral information about the median user's total number of movie ratings, users below the median demonstrate a 530% increase in the number of monthly movie ratings, while those above the median decrease their monthly ratings by 62%.
-Movements from both ends converge towards the median, indicating conformity towards a newly-established social norm in a community where such a norm had been absent.
-Furthermore, the social information has a more dramatic effect on those below the median, suggesting an interaction between conformity and competitive preferences.
-When given outcome information about the average user's net benefit score from the system, consistent with social preference theory, users with net benefit scores above average contribute 94% of the new updates in the database.
-In both treatments, we find a highly significant Red Queen Effect, where the relative ranking of users remain largely unchanged.
+We design a field experiment to explore the use of social comparison to increase contributions to an online community.
+We find that, after receiving behavioral information about the median user's total number of movie ratings, users below the median demonstrate a 530% increase in the number of monthly movie ratings, while those above the median do not necessarily decrease their ratings.
+When given outcome information about the average user's net benefit score, above-average users mainly engage in activities that help others.
+Our findings suggest that effective personalized social information can increase the level of public goods provision.